Hannah-Moon/36_JS_Napkin_Sketch_Board/README.md

 </h2>

 <h4 align="center">
-  From napkin to innovation: Sketch your dreams anytime, anywhere with our digital napkin sketch board!
+  From napkin to innovation: Sketch your dreams anytime, anywhere with a digital napkin sketch board!
 </h4>

 <div align="center">